-MAP 104 Applied Mathematics (AVF) 3 (33/0)
+(33/0)MAP 104 Applied Mathematics (AVF)

-Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above
+Prerequisite: Successful completion of MPC 080 or BBCC math placement score of MPC 090 or above placement score of MPC 090 or above

 This course will cover aviation technical mathematics and is designed for the Commercial Pilot Program flight student.
 It will cover the fundamental mathematical principles required for the successful completion of the Commercial Pilot Program.